Components that are

 qip router warc ./site --view-source

-Recipes allow each MIME type to be processed by a series of QIP component steps.
-Each source file is transformed by the recipe and become a webpage route.
+Router Recipes allow each MIME type to be processed step-by-step by a series of QIP components.
+Each source file is transformed by the recipe and becomes served as a webpage route.
 The same components can be rendered in the browser via custom HTML elements.

 Software today never stops #